M66B/FairEmail/FAQ.md

 **General errors**

 The error *...
-Authentication failed ...* likely means your username or password was incorrect.
+Authentication failed ...* or *...
+AUTHENTICATE failed ...* likely means your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to logging from certain networks / IP addresses only.